======================================================================

 began in 1959 with as many as 256 experimental niobium alloys in the

-the C-series alloys, Nb-10Hf-1Ti, had the best combination of
+Nb-10Hf-1Ti, had the best combination of formability and

-formability and high-temperature properties.
-Wah Chang fabricated the
+high-temperature properties.
+Wah Chang fabricated the first 500 lb of

-The intended applications included turbine engines and liquid metal
+applications included turbine engines and liquid metal heat

 (Nb-10W-28Ta-1Zr) from Fansteel Metallurgical Corp., Cb129Y